Eigenvalues of Curvature, Lyapunov exponents and Harder-Narasimhan filtrations: Teichm uller curves

 \section{Teichm\"uller curves}

-Teichm\"uller geodesic flows have close connections with flat surfaces, billiards in polygons and interval exchange transformations.
-Zorich gives a survey \cite{Zo06} about many important ideas of this field.
-There is also a survey \cite{Mo12} by M\"oller about Teichm\"uller curves mainly from the view point of algebraic geometry.
+Teichm\"uller geodesic flow has close connections with flat surfaces, billiards in polygons and interval exchange transformations; see survey~\cite{Zo06} of Zorich covering many important ideas of this field; see also survey~\cite{Mo12} by M\"oller devoted to Teichm\"uller curves mainly from the view point of algebraic geometry.